DeltaRig/Angular/02AngularFundamentals.list.authors/README.md

 - What access modifier do we use for methods that are internal to a class and should not be visible from the outside?

 I create title-casing.pipe.ts and the component title-casing to check the result.

+## Doubts:
+- How work the throwin Application-specific Errors with Service in Angular 13+?